Asus ProArt P16 vs. Razer Blade 16, Asus ROG Zephyrus G16 comparison

 • Zephyrus G16: smaller vapor chamber, two fans, and two heatsinks on the rear edge.

-• ProArt P16: array of heatpipes, three fans, and two heatsinks on the rear edge.
+• ProArt P16 (previous-gen): array of heatpipes, three fans, and two heatsinks on the rear edge.

 The Blade offers the best cooling capacity, despite running at the highest power settings.
 The other two are adequate modules as well, as long as you raise the devices off the desk for sustained loads.

 At the same time, the Blade runs noisier than the other two on all profiles.
-The ProArt P16, on the other hand, is set to run quieter than the other two.
+The ProArt P16 and the Zephyrus G16 are set to run a little quieter, while the previous iteration of the ProArt was the quietest of all.

 As far as external temperatures go, all these laptops keep comfortable to the touch both with general use and with sustained loads.